mursya/bem-news/bem-tools-0-5-33/bem-tools-0-5-33.en.md

 Most important — npm-dependancies refreshed including [Borshik](http://bem.info/articles/borschik/) version with Windows build fixes.

-If you have experienced problems with bem tools on Windows before, please try it again now.
+If you have experienced problems with bem-tools on Windows before, please try it again now.

 We still lack complete Windows support, however we are ready to get bug reports for Windows OS.